On Same Day US Supreme Court Relaxes Gun Access, Senate Passes Restricted Bill | World

 In his dissent, Judge Breyer noted that gun violence claimed a significant number of lives in the US in 2022.

-“As of the beginning of this year, there have been 277 mass shootings reported – an average of more than one per day,” wrote Breyer, on behalf of the minority.
+“As of the beginning of this year, there have been 277 mass shootings reported – an average of more than one a day,” wrote Breyer, on behalf of the minority.

 He then listed some of the most dramatic cases ever experienced in the country: “Newspapers report mass shootings at an entertainment venue in Philadelphia, Pennsylvania (3 killed and 11 wounded); an elementary school in Uvalde, Texas (21 killed); a supermarket in Buffalo, New York (10 killed and 3 injured); a spa in Atlanta, Georgia (8 killed); a busy street in Dayton, Ohio (9 killed and 17 injured); a nightclub in Orlando, Florida (50 killed and 53 injured); a church in Charleston, South Carolina (9 killed); a movie theater in Aurora, Colorado (12 killed and 50 injured); an elementary school in Newtown, Connecticut (26 killed); and many, many more.”